 The Company has concluded that the 2016 Restated Agreement and the XMT-1522 Agreement should be accounted for as one arrangement due in part because the agreements are with the same party and were negotiated and executed contemporaneously.
 The Company reassessed the accounting units from the 2015 Amended Agreement and identified the additional deliverables and units of accounting.
-As such, the Company identified the units of accounting: (i) exclusive development and commercialization license to the first designated target and related research services, (ii) research license to the second designated target and related research services, (iii) discount on the exclusive development and commercialization license to the second designated target, (iv) exclusive development and commercialization license to the third designated target and related research services, (v) exclusive development and commercialization license to the target and related research services, (v) exclusive development and commercialization license to the fourth designated target and related research services, (vi) exclusive development and commercialization license to the fifth designated target and related research services, (vii) exclusive development and commercialization license to the signated target and related research services, (viii) exclusive development and commercialization license to the signated target and related research services, (vii) exclusive development and commercialization license to the signated target and related research services, (viii) exclusive development and commercialization license to the signated target and related research services, (viii) exclusive development and commercialization license to the second target and related research services, (viii) exclusive development and commercialization license to the second target and related research services, (viii) exclusive development and commercialization license to the second target and related research services, (viii) exclusive development and commercialization lic
+As such, the Company identified the units of accounting: (i) exclusive development and commercialization license to the first designated target and related research services, (ii) research license to the second designated target and related research services, (iii) discount on the exclusive development and commercialization license to the second designated target, (iv) exclusive development and commercialization license to the fourth designated target and related research services, (vi) exclusive development and commercialization license to the fourth designated target and related research services, (vii) exclusive development and commercialization license to the fifth designated target and related research services, (viii) exclusive development and commercialization license to the sixth designated target and related research services, (viii) exclusive development and commercialization license to the seventh designated target and related research services, (iii) exclusive development and commercialization license to the seventh designated target and related research services, (iii) exclusive development and commercialization license to the seventh designated target and related research services, (iii) exclusive development and commercialization license to the seventh designated target for the seventh services, (iii) exclusive development and commercialization license to the seventh designated target for the seventh services, (viii) exclusive development and commercialization license to the seventh designated target for the seventh services, (viii) exclusive development and commercialization license to the seventh designated target and